 RESKIN EXAMPLE

-// Override tokens for a fintech case study
+// Override tokens for a rose system case study

 {